manik96m/aws/compute_services/lambda/notes_lambda_with_api_gateway.md

 ## Permissions

-- to access lambda form API gateway (TBD)
+- to access lambda from API gateway (TBD)

 ## Handling error with an API Gateway API